wcarmon/docs/java/exceptions.no-checked.md

 - Another popular functional language for jvm

-## Item-04: Java is the **only** language on the [TIOBE Index](https://www.tiobe.com/tiobe-index/) plagued with Checked Exceptions
+## Item-04: Java is the **only** [TIOBE Index](https://www.tiobe.com/tiobe-index/) language plagued with Checked Exceptions
-- exactly 1 out of the most used 20 programming languages has Checked Exceptions
+- Exactly 1 out of the 20 most used programming languages has Checked Exceptions (java)
 - For backward compatibility, they cannot be removed from Java
 - Other JVM languages are free to avoid Checked Exceptions